Thanjavur Medical College: History

-Started with 650 beds in the 1960s, the college has emerged into an institution of higher learning in medicine and research with a bed strength of 3000.
+Starting with 650 beds in the 1960s, the college has emerged into an institution of higher learning in medicine and research with a bed strength of 3000.
 Thanjavur Medical College Hospital is a referral teaching hospital.
 Proposals for starting a trauma care hospital and cancer hospital are pending with the government.

 The initial intake for the undergraduate courses was a mere 75 boys and 25 girls which has today risen to 150, with the number of girls outnumbering the boys.
 All the departments have postgraduate degrees and diploma courses.